Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 TrustedInstaller is a legit Windows component and belongs to Windows Modules Installer.
 And users generally find out about it when seeing the You require permission from TrustedInstaller to make changes to this folder error.

-TrustedInstaller is one of the core components of the Windows Resource Protection, included in every version of Windows since Vista.
+TrustedInstaller is one of the core components of Windows Resource Protection, included in every iteration of Windows since Vista.

-How do I get permission from TrustedInstaller?
+How do I get permission for TrustedInstaller?

 - Right-click on the file or the folder you want to change or delete, and select Properties.

 - Now, head to the Security tab and then click on Advanced.